pskugit/evolution-simulation/README.md

 # Evolution Simulation
 > a simulation of the evolution of brain equipped agents

-This program simulates agents that are equipped with several sensors and actions that conected through an artificial neural network which is unique for every single angent.
-The weights of the feed forward net are updates through an evolutionary algorithm with the age of the agent as an implicit fitness function.
+This program simulates agents that are equipped with several sensors and actors.
+Sensors and actors are conected through an artificial neural network which is unique for every single angent.
+The weights of the feed forward net are updated through an evolutionary algorithm.
+The age of the agent provides an implicit fitness function.

 ## Prerequisites